[ EMPOWERING WOMEN FOR A HEALTHIER PLANET ]EXPEDITIONS WITH PURPOSE,

 [ About ]

-Her Planet Earth aims to empower women to become policymakers and agents of change to achieve social and economic equity and a healthy and thriving planet.
+Her Planet Earth empowers women to become leaders and agents of change - driving social and economic equity while supporting a healthy, thriving planet.

 WE BELIEVE WOMEN ARE GAMECHANGERS WITH KNOWLEDGE AND SOLUTIONS TO MOVE THE NEEDLE ON SUSTAINABILITY

-Together, we work to build a stronger connection between gender equality, sustainable development, and environmental protection.
+Together, we strengthen the connection between gender equality, sustainable development, and environmental protection.

 EVERY EXPEDITION RECOGNISES INDIGENOUS PEOPLES AS STEWARDS OF NATURE AND AS PARTNERS IN RESILIENCE